 Want to know exactly how Overwatch's loot boxes work?
 We have a huge breakdown with stats and numbers just for you.

-Eager to get my hands on some ghostly goodies, I fired up Overwatch last week and cracked open the first complimentary loot box to an unfortunate, if predictable, sight: four measly pictures, two for my profile and two for the wall.
+Eager to get my hands on some ghostly goodies, I fired up Overwatch back in October last year to crack open the first complimentary loot box to an unfortunate, if predictable, sight: four measly pictures, two for my profile and two for the wall.
 No new spooky skin, not even any in-game gold, nothing.
 With that, my enthusiasm was dead - a stark reminder that Overwatch is still tied down with a joyless drop system.

 And so discussion abounds on whether this can be classified as gambling - in the eyes of the law, it cannot, at least not yet - and the ethics of bending game balance in favour of microtransactions.
 But loot boxes have been an issue for longer than the current discussion lets on.
 Take a look back at Overwatch, which can be considered the game that popularised loot boxes in full-priced PC games when it came out last year, and you can see the roots of the issue.